-Artist: Girolamo dai Libri (Italian, Veronese, 1474–1555)
+Artist: Girolamo dai Libri (Italian, Verona 1474–1555 Verona)

 Medium: Tempera and oil on canvas

 Dimensions: Arched top, 157 x 81 1/2 in.
 (398.8 x 207 cm)

 Credit Line: Fletcher Fund, 1920

 Painted in about 1520 for the Augustinian church of San Leonardo nel Monte outside Verona, the picture was described at length by the sixteenth-century biographer Giorgio Vasari, who especially admired the landscape and enormous laurel tree.
-While the Madonna and Child reflect the work of Andrea Mantegna, the distant hill crowned with a fortress and the dead tree are taken directly from Dürer's well-known engraving of Saint Eustace.
-The juxtaposition of the dead tree with the flourishing laurel refers to death and resurrection, while the peacock is a traditional symbol of immortality.
+While the Madonna and Child reflect the work of Andrea Mantegna, the distant hill crowned with a fortress and the dead tree are taken over directly from Dürer's well-known engraving of Saint Eustace.
+The juxtaposition of the dead tree with the flourishing laurel refers to Death and Resurrection, while the peacock is a traditional symbol of immortality.